manaknight/ai_react_starter/AI_RULES.md

 - Use TypeScript.
 - Use React Router.
 KEEP ALL routes in `src/app/routes.tsx`
 - Always put source code in the src folder.
-- Pages belong in feature modules (not `src/pages/`).
-The main page route is defined in `routes.tsx`
+- Pages belong in pages (not `src/pages/`).
+The main page route is defined in `routes.tsx`. pages only have ui and call hooks and include components needed.
+- Any component with data manipulation should go into modules with folders for service, hooks, types
 - UPDATE routes and feature modules to include new components.
 OTHERWISE, the user can NOT see any components!
 - ALWAYS try to use the shadcn/ui library.
 - Tailwind CSS: always use Tailwind CSS for styling components.
 Utilize Tailwind classes extensively for layout, spacing, colors, and other design aspects.